svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 sudo apt-get install postgresql-client-10 postgresql-common
 ```

-Thereafter, log into the PostgreSQL server with the following `sudo` command in the terminal.
+Thereafter, I logged into the PostgreSQL server with the following `sudo` command in the terminal.
 Technically, you're executing the `psql` program as if you were the default superuser `postgres`.
+You can (and perhaps should) create your own account with appropriate privileges, but [this may require adjusting authentication methods](https://www.postgresql.org/docs/9.1/auth-methods.html).

 ```bash
 sudo -u postgres psql
 ```

-Next, create a relational database shell to store these particular databases.
+Next, I created two relational database shells to store these data.

 ```sql
 CREATE DATABASE wvs;